Traveling to New Heights in Traverse City, Michigan

 After sorting ourselves out, Jeff toggled the burners into a sizzling whoosh and signaled the crew to let loose the line as we ascended into the cloud-laden sky.
 The ease with which we were lofted into the heavens was astounding.

 Grand Traverse Bay spread out behind us as the wind powered us southward over a patchwork of forests and fields.
-The awe-induced silence during the first few moments of flight were broken as each of of us, intrepid “balloonists,” began pointing out sights.
+The awe-induced silence during the first few moments of flight was broken as each of us, intrepid “balloonists,” began pointing out sights.

 We spotted deer breaking from the woods below, a flock of birds veering away from the balloon’s path and the incredible peacefulness of the skies broken only by the occasional burst of fired propane, heating the air above our heads.

-Flying 3,400-Feet in the Air Over the Traverse City
+Flying 3,400 Feet in the Air Over Traverse City

 There was a majesty to our hot air balloon travel.
 The sense of freedom we felt as we stood in an open-air gondola with nothing between us and the clouds was extraordinary.
 Whether it was the beguiling sights we scanned from one horizon to the next or the sense that we were gliding effortlessly with the wind and no longer earthbound, it was enough to take the breath from our lungs and leave us feeling awe-struck.